How many beans in vanilla extract?

 How were these numbers calculated?

 The FDA says that for extract to be “Pure” you need 13.35oz of vanilla beans in every gallon of spirit.
 The FDA also says that the spirit needs to be at least 35% alcohol, which is 70 proof.
+The FDA also says that the beans should be less than 25% moisture content, which is usually grade B.

 Using the FDA’s math, you need roughly .83oz of vanilla beans in every 8oz (1 cup) of spirits.